ghga-de/docs.ghga.de/user_docs/glossary.md

 general:Helpdesk Lead
 :   The Helpdesk Lead manages the tasks of the GHGA Helpdesk and coordinates the work of the *Data Stewards<Data Steward>*.
 The Helpdesk Lead is responsible for responding to requests from data subjects regarding administrative data and acts as a liaison between the Data Stewards and the GHGA Operations Consortium Board.

+general:Independent Verification Address (IVA)
+: The independent verification address (IVA) is used to add additional security towards the identification of users in the GHGA Data Portal.
+An IVA is a verification factor that is inpendent of the primary route of authorization in the GHGA Data Portal using <general:LS-Login>.
+IVAs can be phone numbers or postal addresses to which a GHGA Data Steward will send a code that then needs to be entered into the user's profile.
+Once the code is entered into the profile, the profile is verified for this particular address.

 general:Institutional Review Board (IRB)
 :   See <general:Research Ethics Committee>.

 general:Joint Controller Agreement for Personal Administrative Data (JCA) :   The document governs the joint controllership of the <general:Administrative Data> by the institutions which are part of the *GHGA Operations Consortium*.
 Appendix to *GHGA Data Hub Cooperation Contract*.

+general:LS-Login
+:   For the usage of the services of the GHGA Data Portal, a Life Science Login / LS ID is necessary.
+Life Science Login is an authentication service from EOSC-Life, for details see [lifescience-ri.eu/ls-login/](https://lifescience-ri.eu/ls-login/).
+For identification, the LS ID is needed, see further details [here](./user_stories/submission/dpc_preparation.md#specification-of-ls-login-ids-for-usage-in-contracts).

 general:Metadata Processing Contract
 :   This agreement covers the deposition and sharing of metadata in the GHGA Metadata Catalog during the GHGA Catalog phase of the project.
 During GHGA Catalog, only *Non-personal Metadata* describing *Research Data* will be processed and shared; the corresponding *Research Data* and *Personal Metadata* remain with the *Data Controller* and are not stored by the *GHGA Operations Consortium*.